Chins-10/Data-Analyst-Portfolio/README.md

 ## About me

-Technical Product Manager with a strong foundation in data science, machine learning, and software engineering.
+Technical Product Ownerr with a strong foundation in data science, machine learning, and software engineering.
 I work at the intersection of user research, product strategy, and technical execution — translating competitive insights and live testing data into roadmaps that ship.